 Reflecting on the success of the Sustainable Citizenship Conference

-It was fantastic to be joined by so many partners, champions and teachers over the course of the three day Sustainable Citizenship Conference with UK Parliament.
+It was fantastic to be joined by so many partners, champions and teachers over the course of the three day Sustainable Citizenship Conference with UK Parliament in November.
 It was also great to launch ACT’s 20th anniversary of supporting Citizenship education in schools nationwide and be part of Parliament Week.

-We were delighted to receive over a hundred registrants for each of the themed days - with many attending all three sessions and with international reach as far as Malaysia, Canada and Brazil.
+Over a hundred participants registered for each of the themed days - with many attending all three sessions including colleagues from Malaysia, Canada and Brazil as well as across the UK.
 The responses have been equally impressive, with 100% of attendees rating the event either Good (21%) or Excellent (79%).
 The wider impact of embedding the skills and knowledge developed from the conference will directly impact over 2,500 pupils and 600 teachers.
 Notable feedback from attendees included:

 "The lineup of speakers was excellent and included a good mix of personal subject knowledge and teacher focussed sessions.
 Overall I was massively impressed with this free CPD on such an important issue at the moment."

 "Superbly organised with a variety of inspiring teachers who believe in putting active citizenship at the heart of education."